ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 # Part VI: Conclusion
 :::Exercise
 Write a brief conclusion summarizing the important parts of this lab. **Hint:** Briefly summarize each exercise, and where appropriate, how it fits logically with the others.
+In a couple sentences state your results for your different $g$'s  and how they are related.
 :::